Miss Heritage 2014: Heritage Cuisine Queen

-This competition is a Gift performance show, ie Talent in layman’s terms.
+This competition is a Gift performance show, i.e. Talent in layman's terms.
 It is based on gifts/talents that are Traditional, Heritage themed depending per country.
-So each contestant shows off her country’s culture through the heritage performance.
-Contestants shall also be put into two groups’ whereby they are required to produce a 5 minute Drama /Play per group which Portrays World Heritage related Issues.
+So each contestant shows off her country's culture through the heritage performance.
+Contestants shall also be put into two groups’ whereby they are required to produce a 5-minute Drama /Play per group which Portrays World Heritage related Issues.